 Building LGBTQ+ Communities in Germany and the United States: Past, Present, and Future

-AGI is now accepting applications for year two of a new exchange project.
-The deadline to apply is April 30, 2024.
+AGI is now accepting applications for year three of a new exchange project.
+The deadline to apply is January 31, 2025.

-This three-year project will explore LGBTQ+ community-building in Germany and the United States (2023-2026).
+The AGI three-year project will explore LGBTQ+ community-building in Germany and the United States (2023-2026).
 The project aims to foster cross-cultural exchange with participants from diverse backgrounds by sharing personal testimonies, successes and failures, and best practices.
 AGI is recruiting LGBTQ+ participants from a variety of sectoral, intersectional, and generational backgrounds.
-There will be one cohort per year (for a total of three cohorts) comprised of 7 German and 7 U.S. nationals.
+There will be one cohort per year (for a total of three cohorts) comprised of seven German and seven U.S. nationals.
 Each cohort will experience one week-long program in Germany and one in the United States.
 A variety of deliverables will be part of the project throughout each program year, including written policy briefs and articles to be published digitally and as hard copies, as well as multimedia presentations in various formats.
-This project will reach a wide audience in both countries, not only in the LGBTQ+ communities, but also among other minority groups, the general public, and policymakers.
+This project will reach a wide audience in both countries, not only in the LGBTQ+ communities, but also among other minority groups, the general public, as well as policymakers.

 This program is generously funded by the Transatlantik-Programm der Bundesrepublik Deutschland aus Mitteln des European Recovery Program (ERP) des Bundesministeriums für Wirtschaft und Klimaschutz (BMWK) (Transatlantic Program of the Federal Republic of Germany with Funds through the European Recovery Program (ERP) of the Federal Ministry for Economics and Climate Action (BMWK)) and the AGI Harry & Helen Gray Humanities Program.